 With the length of 300 meters, Dia Linh Cave has some of the most impressive karst formations.
 The cave also has a wide and marvelous looking entrance.
 The river flows through the cave boasting such a gentle greenish color.

 The temple is located on the upper stream of Ngo Dong River, in fact an extra part of Tam Coc Route but is included in Route 3 of Trang An.
 The temple is the worshiping place of Quy Minh God from the South Gate of Hoa Lu Four Gates.
 This site is only accessible by boat, featuring with wild, dramatic sceneries of nature.

-Remember to wear the life jackets whenever you’re on boat
+Remember to wear life jackets whenever you’re on a boat

 Dress code: it’s best to wear longer clothes during the trip because you will visit temples here, all of which are considered sacred places to local people.
 Long clothes also can help you not to get burned in summer days.